citation-file-format/citation-file-format/index.md

 in section [Contributions].

-Furthermore please note that if a section of a work is referenced, this is not supported by a dedicated Work Type.
+Furthermore please note that if a section of a work is referenced, this is not supported by a dedicated reference type.
 Instead, the `section` key in the parent type (i.e., `book` for a section of a book, etc.) should be used.

 # Format